-China’s premier promises ‘wider opening’ of economy
+China’s premier: ‘We don’t want to see a trade war’

 “We will also fully open the manufacturing sector,” said Li.
 “There will be no mandatory requirement for technology transfers and intellectual property rights will be better protected.”

 Beijing faces complaints it violates its market-opening commitments by requiring automakers and other foreign companies to hand over technology to potential Chinese competitors.
-The government of U.S. President Donald Trump is investigating whether Beijing is acting improperly, a probe American officials have suggested might lead to trade penalties.
+Washington is investigating whether Beijing is acting improperly, a probe American officials have suggested might lead to trade penalties.